Michaelangel007/apple2_fantavision_reloaded/README.md

 * ![Karateka Pronunciation](pics/pronunciation.png)

-The funny thing, Karateka IS an existing word in Japanese, ????, so Jordan Mechner's pronouncation is rather strange.
+The funny thing, Karateka IS an existing word in Japanese, カラテカ, so Jordan Mechner's pronouncation is rather strange.
 Was this deliberate or an accident?

 But I digress...